 The next port of call is the Memorial Bridge Pier or the Phra Buddha Yodfa, its official Thai name.
 Though it's located near the Memorial Bridge, locals call this pier Saphan Phut.

 And across the way on the Thonburi side of the river, you should be able to get a good glimpse of the dome of Santa Cruz Church, which towers ceremoniously above the rooftops of the lower structures seen in this riverside community.
-The church was built by the Portuguese in 1770 during the reign of King Taksin.
+The Portuguese built the church in 1770 during the reign of King Taksin.

 Not far from the Santa Cruz Church is Wat Kanlayanamit, a relatively new Thai temple built between 1824 and 1851 during the reign of King Rama III.
 Within its walls can be found, what is believed to be the largest indoor seated Buddha at 50 feet (15 metres) as well as the biggest bronze bell in the country.